 - What type of military discharge did you receive?

 - What is your maiden name?

 What You Should Ask

-You should prepare 3-5 questions for your interviewer/s) to help you gain a better understanding of the position, its responsibilities, the work environment, etc.
+You should prepare 3-5 questions for your interviewer(s) to help you better understand the position, its responsibilities, and the work environment.